Igglybuff/awesome-piracy/readme.md

 - [MediaInfo](https://mediaarea.net/en/MediaInfo) MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files.
 - [iFlicks2](https://iflicksapp.com/) Useful for adding metadata to movies and TV shows
 - [MediaElch](https://www.kvibes.de/mediaelch/) Media manager for Kodi.
 Metadata & artwork retrieval, as well as renaming.
 - [/r/datacurator](https://www.reddit.com/r/datacurator/) Subreddit for discussion about the curation of digital data.
-Be it sorting, file formats, file encoding, best practices, discussion of your setup, tips and tricks, asking for help etc.
+Be it sorting, file formats, file encoding, best practices, discussion of your setup, tips, and tricks, asking for help, etc.

 ## Mobile Apps
 - [AdAway](https://adaway.org/) An open source ad blocker for Android using the hosts file.
 It needs ROOT access